google/WebFundamentals/src/content/en/fundamentals/performance/http2/index.md

 * Prioritized by the server
 * Declined by the client

-### PUSH_PROMISE 101
+### `PUSH_PROMISE` 101

-All server push streams are initiated via PUSH_PROMISE frames, which signal the server’s intent to push the described resources to the client and need to be delivered ahead of the response data that requests the pushed resources.
-This delivery order is critical: the client needs to know which resources the server intends to push to avoid creating duplicate requests for these resources.
-The simplest strategy to satisfy this requirement is to send all PUSH_PROMISE frames, which contain just the HTTP headers of the promised resource, ahead of the parent’s response (in other words, DATA frames).
+All server push streams are initiated via `PUSH_PROMISE` frames, which signal the server’s intent to push the described resources to the client and need to be delivered ahead of the response data that requests the pushed resources.
+This delivery order is critical: the client needs to know which resources the server intends to push to avoid creating duplicate requests for these `PUSH_PROMISE`.
+The simplest strategy to satisfy this requirement is to send all `PUSH_PROMISE` frames, which contain just the HTTP headers of the promised resource, ahead of the parent’s response (in other words, `DATA` frames).

-Once the client receives a PUSH_PROMISE frame it has the option to decline the stream (via a RST_STREAM frame) if it wants to.
+Once the client receives a `PUSH_PROMISE` frame it has the option to decline the stream (via a `RST_STREAM` frame) if it wants to.
 (This might occurr for example because the resource is already in cache.)
 This is an important improvement over HTTP/1.x.
 By contrast, the use of resource inlining, which is a popular "optimization" for HTTP/1.x, is equivalent to a "forced push": the client cannot